ghing/nicar_ocr/README.md

 - 🖥: Run this version of the command if you're on a Windows machine.
 - 📕: Don't run the command in this cell.
 It's just an example for reference.

+## Assumptions

+- Some comfort with working with the command-line.
+If you want to better learn the command-line see some of the links in the [resources](#resources) section.
+- The tools are installed on your system.
+See the [installation instructions](#installation) for how to do this if you're trying to walk through this tutorial outside of the NICAR labs.

+## Thinking about the command-line

+Command-line tools are really different from desktop applicatons.
+While desktop applications bundle together lots of different functionality into one program, command-line applications try to do one thing and only one thing well.
+We build functionality by combining command-line tools, using the output of one into the output of another.

+All of the options and arguments available to command-line tools can be intimidating, and can make for some pretty long command strings.
+It's helpful to think about them as the equivalent of the pull-down menus, sliders and checkboxes in a dialog window in a desktop applications.
+In many cases, you'll just copy and paste the same options every time you run the program.
+In other cases, you'll need to change the arguments, for things like input and output file names.

+Command-line tools don't give you a lot of feedback when the they work as expected.
+In most cases, no news is good news.

+With command-line tools, spaces and capitalization matter.
+If you run into errors, check that you've retypted the command correctly, or try copying and pasting.

 ## The tools

 We're using a number of open source software tools to process our PDFS: